Predictive maintenance preconfigured solution overview

 - Click the tile to see the details of your solution in the right-hand pane.
 From this pane, you can launch the solution dashboard and access the Machine Learning workspace.

 Are there details you'd expect to see that aren't listed for your solution?
-Give us feature suggestions on User Voice.
+Make feature suggestions on User Voice.

 View the solution